Skip to main content

 p = dlt.pipeline(destination="bigquery", dataset_name="dataset_name")

-# do a full refresh
+# Do a full refresh

 p.run(merge_source(), write_disposition="replace")

-# do a full refresh of just one table
+# Do a full refresh of just one table

 p.run(merge_source().with_resources("merge_table"), write_disposition="replace")

-# run a normal merge
+# Run a normal merge

 p.run(merge_source())

-Passing write disposition to replace will change write disposition on all the resources in repo_events during the run of the pipeline.
+Passing write disposition to replace will change the write disposition on all the resources in repo_events during the run of the pipeline.

 Custom incremental loading with pipeline state

-Preserving the last value in resource state.
+Preserving the last value in resource state

 For the purpose of preserving the "last value" or similar loading checkpoints, we can open a dlt state dictionary with a key and a default value as below.
 When the resource is executed and the data is loaded, the yielded resource data will be loaded at the same time with the update to the state.

-In the two examples below you see how the dlt.sources.incremental is working under the hood.
+In the two examples below, you see how the dlt.sources.incremental is working under the hood.

 @resource()